vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 val query = Contacts(context).phoneLookupQuery()
 ```

-> ℹ️ For a broader, and more native Contacts app like query that allows partial matching, use the `BroadQuery` API, read [Query contacts](./../basics/query-contacts.md).
+> ℹ️ For a broader, and more AOSP Contacts app like query that allows partial matching, use the `BroadQuery` API, read [Query contacts](./../basics/query-contacts.md).

 > ℹ️ For a more granular, advanced queries, use the `Query` API; [Query contacts (advanced)](./../basics/query-contacts-advanced.md).